 The B-17 Flying Fortress was in production from 1936 to 1945.
 12,731 B-17s were built by Boeing, Douglas Aircraft Company and Lockheed-Vega.
 (The manufacturer codes -BO, -DL and -VE follows the Block Number in each airplane’s type designation.)
 3,405 of the total were B-17Fs, with 2,000 built by Boeing, 605 by Douglas and 500 by Lockheed-Vega.

 Only three B-17F Flying Fortresses, including Memphis Belle, remain in existence.
-The completely restored bomber goes on public display at the National Museum of the United States Air Force, today, 17 May 2018.
+The completely restored bomber went on public display at the National Museum of the United States Air Force on 17 May 2018.

 Memphis Belle ® is a Registered Trademark of the United States Air Force.